WebberZone/autoclose/docs/02-acc-advanced/autoclose-wp-cli.md

 ```

 Both command groups accept `--age`, `--post-types`, `--exclude-terms`, `--dry-run`, `--sample`, and `--format`. `--exclude-terms` uses term-taxonomy IDs.
 These operations do not send email or alter AutoClose settings.

+When `--post-types` is omitted, the commands target public non-attachment post types that support comments.
+Pass `--post-types=attachment` or another explicit value to override that scope.

 ## `wp autoclose revisions`